pdineshk01/Design-of-RTRRIP-cache-replacement-policy/README.md

 Simulator Used: zsim (version 2)
 Zsim Dependencies: gcc >= 4.6, pin, scons, libconfig, libhdf5, libelfg0
 ```

+Note: before running the rtrriprunscript, ensure that the replication policy name is one among the following:RTRRIP, RTRRIP_assoc, RTRRIP_assoc2, RTRRIP_assoc4.
+This is modified based on the type of set associativity.
+For example, to execute RTRRIP for a 4 way set associativity set the repl type as RTRRIP_assoc4.

 # Process of Compilation and Execution:
 ```bash
 •	git apply cse_server.patch